anthonykasza/hdc_experiments/README.md

 - Holographic Global Convolutional Networks for Long-Range Prediction Tasks in Malware Detection
 - Configurable Hardware Acceleration for Hyperdimensional Computing Extension on RISC-V
   - hyperdimensional coprocessor unit - push HDC tasks into hardware
+- Orthogonal Matrices for MBAT Vector Symbolic Architectures, and a “Soft” VSA Representation for JSON
+  - represent JSON objects as hypervectors for ML on JSON. very cool.
+    - i wonder if nosql databases do something like this
+    - in 8 pages, he makes it look very simple. but, one would need a global view of the data to represent the various strings, words, and numbers as atomic hv...
+  - bindings can be typed by introducing a common signal (a random matrix) in grouped symbols, this is how nested structures can be created
+  - "VSAs in general, can be viewed as similarity-preserving hash codes for complex structures, where resulting hashes are amenable to machine learning and to searching for nearest neighbors"

 Summary